berkeley-cs61as/markdown-courseware/textbook/chapter23 Project 4 - Python Interpreter/section01 Schython.md

 If you cannot find a partner and/or wish to work alone, please talk to a TA.

 ## Project Files

+Here's a breakdown of the files contained inside of `schython/`:

 <table class="table table-bordered table-striped">
 <thead><tr>